VinhNgT/lienhoa-gate-raspi-api/README.md

 - Reboot with `sudo reboot`
 - Run `docker compose up`
   - Note: You can use `docker compose up --build` to force build locally.
-Not recommended because it will take 1 hour on a Pi Zero 2.
 - Use examples in `insomnia_exports` to familiarize yourself, or go to http://raspberrypi/docs

 ## Manual start (not automatically start on boot)